Pitchers in Group 1 have a record of 0-10 with a 2.69 (ERA+FIP/2) vs. pitchers in Group 2, with a record of 7-0 with a 5.08 (ERA+FIP/2)…

 *Used 4.52 as the average amount of runs scored by team in a game so far in 2021 (from Baseball References)

-Here is the rankings of the 23 pitchers above based on the Win Score Statistic
+Here are the rankings of the 23 pitchers above based on the Win Score Statistic

 Here is an example of calculating Win Score using deGrom’s numbers: